 In the mathematician's garden she paused a while under the royal blue sky of Neptune, pondering her next move.

-However, in the middle distance, one figure was bending and weeding: a slim young girl in heavy shoes, soiled jacket and trousers.
-The girl straightened at Eyol's approach and her face acquired that alarmed look, to which the Interrogator was sadly accustomed.
-The price of her success.
+However, in the middle distance, a slim young girl in heavy shoes, soiled jacket and trousers, was bending and weeding.
+The girl straightened at Eyol's approach and her face acquired that alarmed look to which Eyol Mnand was sadly accustomed.
+The price of an Interrogator's success.

 Eyol asked bluntly, "Who are you?"